Holomorphic Jacobi Manifolds: Introduction

-for all $\lambda_1, \lambda_2 \in \mathcal L(U)$ and for all $a \in \mathcal O_X(U)$.
+for all $\lambda_1, \lambda_2 \in \Gamma_L(U)$ and for all $f \in \mathcal O_X(U)$.
 In addition, these Lie brackets and homomorphisms $R_U$ are all required to be compatible with restrictions.
-Non-degenerate holomorphic Jacobi structures are complex contact structures which naturally appear in the twistor theory of quaternionic manifolds \cite{L1995, S1982, NT1987}.\\
+Non-degenerate holomorphic Jacobi structures are holomorphic contact structures which naturally appear in many contexts (see, e.g.~\cite{L1995, S1982, NT1987}).

 Recently, holomorphic Poisson structures were intensively studied due to their close relationship with generalized complex geometry.
 In fact, it was proved in \cite{Bailey} that, locally, any generalized complex manifold is the product of a symplectic manifold by a holomorphic Poisson manifold.
 Moreover, deformations of holomorphic Poisson manifolds were investigated by several mathematicians \cite{H2012, G2010, FM2012} while their integration problem was considered in \cite {LSX2008}.
 A quite natural question is whether all these results on holomorphic Poisson structures can be extended to the setting of Jacobi geometry.
-But this question still remained open despite the fact that Poisson manifolds and Jacobi manifold are quite interrelated.
-In fact, the category of Poisson manifolds can be viewed as a subcategory of the category of abstract Jacobi manifolds.
-Meanwhile, Jacobi manifolds can be regarded as \emph{homogeneous Poisson manifolds}.
-Here, by a \emph{homogeneous Poisson manifold} \cite{DLM1991}, we mean a manifold $M$ equipped with a Poisson bi-vector $\pi$ together with a vector field $\eta$ such that $[\eta, \pi]^{SN} = \mathcal L_\eta \pi = -\pi$, where $[-,-]^{SN}$ is the Schouten-Nijenhuis bracket.
-Nonetheless, almost nothing is known about generic holomorphic Jacobi structures.
-The present paper is the first in a series aiming at filling this gap.
+But this question still remained open despite the close relationship between Poisson manifolds and Jacobi manifolds.